Robertson, McCord vie for mayor’s seat - Troy Daily News

 From February 1970 to March 3, 1983, Robertson said she was employed by the Central Intelligence Agency in multiple capacities before ending her career to be a full-time mom.

 While her children were young, Robertson ran an at-home secretarial service.
 She later worked for Fairfax County Schools.
-Other career ventures include work as a paralegal and within Miami County’s tax department.
+Other career ventures include work as a paralegal and at Prince William tax office.

 In April of 2007, Robertson began working at Upper Valley Career Center (then named the JVS).
 She worked in various roles here, including as a teacher, substitute secretary, BCI/FBI coordinator, and records retention specialist.